harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/pull-an-image-from-a-private-registry-for-kubernetes.md

 ---
-title: Pull an Image from a Private Registry for Kubernetes
+title: Pull an image from a private registry for Kubernetes
 description: This topic describes how to pull an image from a private registry and use the Docker credentials file.
 sidebar_position: 6
 helpdocs_topic_id: o1gf8jslsq